 This means that a ten-day forecast is worse than what the average person could do with an almanac and a calculator.
 The reason for this is that

-If the Weather Channel does not predict rain and their ends up being a downpour, the public is furious.
+If the Weather Channel does not predict rain and there ends up being a downpour, the public is furious.
 The Weather Channel predicts as it does for economic reasons.
 Silver also stresses the importance of accuracy in a forecast.
-Some government officials downplayed the need to evacuate New Orleans during hurricane Katrina, which led to many people losing their lives.
+Some government officials downplayed the need to evacuate New Orleans during Hurricane Katrina, which led to many people losing their lives.